Azure plugin

 Monitor your Azure environment, VMs, Functions, Cost and more.

-How to add the Azure plugin
+How to add an Azure data source

 Setup App Registration